• Digital Nomad Resources

 Budget (1-2 Stars)

 When searching for the cheapest places to stay in Hong Kong you will notice lots of listings at the Chungking Mansions.
-It is not an actual mansion but a giant building which is a city unto itself.
+It is not an actual mansion but a giant building that is a city unto itself.

-The rooms are cramped and the ground floor shops can be disorienting and slightly intimidating.
+The rooms are cramped and the ground-floor shops can be disorienting and slightly intimidating.
 It is a classic Hong Kong experience though, and if you are looking for a cheap private room then this is where you’ll likely end up.
 Here are my tips for staying at the Chungking Mansions.

 I have stayed there numerous times, and here is a review of one of the places I stayed at – the Hong Kong Tai Wan Hotel.